aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/autofilter/filter-the-top-10-items-in-the-list/_index.md

 type: docs
 url: /autofilter/add-top-10-filter/
 aliases: [/filter-the-top-10-items-in-the-list/, /autofilter/add-a-top-10-filter/ ]
+keywords: "Adds a top10 filter on an Excel worksheet."
+description: "The Aspose.Cells Cloud API supports adding a top10 filter on an Excel worksheet.SDK support kinds of development languages.
+They include Android, C#, Go, Java, NodeJS, Perl, PHP, Python, Ruby, and swift."
 weight: 100
 ---

-This REST API indicates filter the `top 10` item in the list
+This REST API indicates to filter the `top 10` item in the list

 ## RSET API